Quechua people: Material culture and social history

 The struggle for land rights continues up to the present time to be a political focal point of everyday Quechua life.
 The Kichwa ethnic groups of Ecuador which are part of the ECUARUNARI association were recently able to regain communal land titles or the return of estates—in some cases through militant activity.
 Especially the case of the community of Sarayaku has become well known among the Kichwa of the lowlands, who after years of struggle were able to successfully resist expropriation and exploitation of the rain forest for petroleum recovery.

 A distinction is made between two primary types of joint work.
 In the case of mink'a, people work together for projects of common interest (such as the construction of communal facilities).
-Ayni is, in contrast, reciprocal assistance, whereby members of an ayllu help a family to accomplish a large private project, for example house construction, and in turn can expect to be similarly helped later with a project of their own.
+Ayni is, in contrast, reciprocal assistance, whereby members of an ayllu help a family to accomplish a large private project, for example, house construction, and in turn can expect to be similarly helped later with a project of their own.

 In almost all Quechua ethnic groups, many traditional handicrafts are an important aspect of material culture.
-This includes a tradition of weaving handed down from Inca times or earlier, using cotton, wool (from llamas, alpacas, guanacos, and vicunas) and a multitude of natural dyes, and incorporating numerous woven patterns (pallay).
+This includes a tradition of weaving handed down from Inca times or earlier, using cotton, wool (from llamas, alpacas, guanacos, and vicuñas), and a multitude of natural dyes, and incorporating numerous woven patterns (pallay).
 Houses are usually constructed using air-dried clay bricks (tika, or in Spanish adobe), or branches and clay mortar ("wattle and daub"), with the roofs being covered with straw, reeds, or puna grass (ichu).

 The disintegration of the traditional economy, for example, regionally through mining activities and accompanying proletarian social structures, has usually led to a loss of both ethnic identity and the Quechua language.
-This is also a result of steady migration to large cities (especially to Lima), which has resulted in acculturation by Hispanic society there.
+This is also a result of steady migration to large cities (especially Lima), which has resulted in acculturation by Hispanic society there.

 Foods and crops

-Quechua peoples cultivate and eat a variety of foods.
-They domesticated potatoes and cultivate thousands of potato varieties, which are used for food and medicine.
+Quechua people cultivate and eat a variety of foods.
+They domesticated potatoes, which originated in the region, and cultivated thousands of potato varieties, which are used for food and medicine.
 Climate change is threatening their potato and other traditional crops but they are undertaking conservation and adaptation efforts.
-Quinoa is another staple crop grown by Quechua peoples.
+Quinoa is another staple crop grown by the Quechua people.